hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_close_up_of_a_butterfly_on_a_flower_ac5b9b19-4eab-43f0-9115-a682fd2ce160-0_3.content.md

 <!--font:Poppins-->

-# Beauty: Butterflies and Flowers
+# Beauty: Butterflies & Flowers

 Experience the wonder of nature with this captivating image of a butterfly perched on a flower.
 The intricate details and vibrant colors of the butterfly and flower will transport you to a serene and peaceful place.